Published on

 Ubuntu System Monitor

 I tried to install Mission Center software.
-But seems like it having some issues with my laptop.
+But it seems like it is having some issues with my laptop.

-Like everytime I do with Linux systems; Installing htop and neofetch.
-Also, using terminal makes me looks smart šŸ˜Ž. Haha just kidding.
+Like every time I do with Linux systems; Installing htop and neofetch.
+Also, using the terminal makes me look smart šŸ˜Ž. Haha just kidding.

 neofetch